Starkville to Meridian - Serving Central and East Mississippi

 Galvanized Chain Link

-Homeowners around Cedar Bluff Baptist Church and the post office area choose galvanized chain link for durable, low-maintenance yard security without creating a wind sail on open in-community lots.
+If you're on a lot around Cedar Bluff Baptist Church or the post office and want durable, low-maintenance yard security, galvanized chain link does the job without acting like a wind sail on those open in-community lots.
+Easy to live with and easy to repair.

-Cedar Bluff sits in Clay County's Black Belt and prairie-and-chalk landscape where heavy clay subsoils expand when wet and shrink as they dry-two conditions that punish shallow posts and weak corner assemblies on any fence type.
-In this area we typically set line posts at a true 30 inches or deeper, with end and gate posts going deeper still, and we use properly braced H-corners on every agricultural run to hold wire tension through seasonal movement.
-When work runs along MS-50 frontage or older rail-adjacent ground, we plan for roadside ditches and grade drainage so water does not pond against the fence line and accelerate post deterioration.
+Here's what Cedar Bluff's ground means for your fence.
+It sits in Clay County's Black Belt prairie-and-chalk landscape, where heavy clay subsoil swells when wet and shrinks as it dries.
+That constant movement is exactly what punishes shallow posts and weak corner assemblies, no matter the fence type - it's how a fence starts to lean and sag.
+So around here we set line posts a true 30 inches or deeper, go deeper still on end and gate posts, and build properly braced H-corners on every agricultural run to hold wire tension through the seasonal swing.
+Where your fence runs along MS-50 frontage or older rail-adjacent ground, we plan for the roadside ditches and grade so water doesn't pond against the line and rot your posts early.
+You won't see any of this - but it's the difference between a fence that stays tight and one that doesn't.

 Frequently Asked Questions About Fences in Cedar Bluff, MS